-- A Bachelor Degree: A bachelor's degree, usually in a science or engineering discipline or in mathematics, is required.
+- A Bachelor Degree: A bachelor's degree, usually in a science, mathematics or engineering discipline is required.
 The transcript should show a grade average of at least B (i.e., 3.0/4.0) in - (i) all undergraduate course work, and - (ii) in the science, mathematics, and engineering courses.

 - B Basic Mathematics: Two semesters of college level calculus, plus a course in linear algebra.
-Also desirable is a course in either probability theory or probability and statistics. - C Minimal Background in Computer Science: As a measure of this background the student must have at least an undergraduate level proficiency in 5 of 7 areas in Computer Science.
-These areas are the same as those in listed in Section 6.3. - D. Acceptance by the Computer Science Department and Graduate School. - E GRE Examination.
+Also desirable is a course in either probability theory or probability and statistics. - C Minimal Background in Computer Science: The student must have at least undergraduate level proficiency in the core computer science areas.
+If the student does not have a degree in computer science, he/she must demonstrate this proficiency via junior/senior undergraduate level coursework or relevant job/project experience preferably in the following core computer science areas: discrete mathematics, theory of computing, algorithms, programming languages or compilers, computer organization/architecture and operating systems.
+If exposure is lacking in one or two of the above areas, similar level of exposure in following areas may be acceptable instead: computer networks, artificial intelligence, databases, computer security or computer graphics.

+Note that mere programming experience is usually not considered sufficient.

+- D GRE Examination.
 All applicants to the MS or PhD program must submit Graduate Record Examination (GRE) scores for the general aptitude tests.
-Applicants are encouraged to submit GRE test scores for the advanced examination in Computer Science as well.
+Applicants are encouraged to submit GRE test scores for the advanced examination in Computer Science as well. - E. Acceptance by the Computer Science Department and Graduate School.

 Students of exceptional promise with non-standard background or or who lack certain requirements may be considered for admission to the program on a provisional basis.
-The student will be informed of the requirements that must be satisfied for the termination of the provisional status.
+In such cases, the student will be informed of the requirements that must be satisfied for the termination of the provisional status.
+Note that this is not typical or routine.
+Regardless, the students admitted without the minimal background in computer science can expect to do remedial classes and hence can take longer to graduate.